-contrail networking and test tools installation

-2020-11-02
+Contrail Networking and Test Tools Installation

-In previous chapters, we have gone through most important topics about SDN and DPDK in general, DPDK vRouter architectures, vRouter packet processing details and so on.
-When you read these topics you may wonder how to get a running contrail networking environment with a few DPDK vRouters in it, so you can play around, test those theories and familiarize yourself about what you’ve learned.
+The previous chapters have gone through most of the important topics about SDN and DPDK in general, DPDK vRouter architectures, vRouter packet processing details, and so on.
+When you read these topics you may wonder how to get a running Contrail networking environment with a few DPDK vRouters in it, so you can play around, test those theories and familiarize yourself about what you’ve learned.
 Indeed, those topics are important, unfortunately they are by themselves not so straightforward, so even after we’ve put great effort to illustrate, some of them may still sound confusing, especially when you get down to the implementation details.

-In this chapter, we will mostly focus on the hands-ons and lab testings to verify some of the most important DPDK vRouter concepts and working mechanisms.
+This chapter mostly focuses on hands-on lab testing to verify some of the most important DPDK vRouter concepts and working mechanisms.

-We’ll start from introducing steps we’ve used to install a latest version of contrail networking cluster.
+We’ll start from introducing steps we’ve used to install the latest version of Contrail networking cluster.

-On top of it, we start to build a testing environment.
+On top of that, you’ll start to build a testing environment.
 That includes a few VMs running OPENFV PROX software.
 On each VM, based on its role, the PROX software is configured as either a traffic generator or a traffic receiver.

-We’ll go ahead to introduce some of the commonly used DPDK tools, scripts and log entries that provides useful information to help us understand how things run in DPDK environment.
+We’ll introduce some of the commonly used DPDK tools, scripts, and log entries to provides useful information to help you understand how things run in a DPDK environment.

 In the end, we’ll go over some case studies.
-We use PROX and rapid we’ve installed to start different traffic patterns in our setup, and then use DPDK tools to analyze what we are seeing.
+We use PROX and rapid we’ve installed to start different traffic patterns in the setup, and then use DPDK tools to analyze what we are seeing.

-After reading this chapter, you will have a deeper and concrete understanding to the some of the main concepts we’ve covered in this book.
-We’ll start with the contrail installation.
+After reading this chapter, you will have a deeper understanding of some of the main concepts covered in this book.
+Let’s start with Contrail installation.

-contrail installation
+Contrail Installation

 contrail installation methods

-In this book, we’ve been focusing on DPDK vRouter that runs in each individual compute node, which basically runs in a relatively standalone mode. but if you look at forwarding plane as a whole, they are actually a distributed system.
-In fact as we’ve briefed in chapter 1, the whole TF cluster is a complex distributed system involving a lot more different software modules especially in control plane.
-Again, each of the software module can be a completely different distributed system by themselves.
-The cassandra database that TF cluster uses is one such example.
+We’ve been focusing on the DPDK vRouter that runs in each individual compute node, which basically runs in a relatively standalone mode.
+But if you look at the forwarding plane as a whole, those nodes are actually a distributed system.
+In fact, as we’ve briefed in Chapter 1, the whole TF cluster is a complex distributed system involving a lot more different software modules, especially in control plane.
+Again, each of the software modules can be a completely different distributed system by themselves.
+The Cassandra database that the TF cluster uses is one such example.
 Explaining and understanding details about how things works in distributed system is never easy, and so is the installation process.
 It won’t be a surprise if you run into some installation issues in your lab.
-Generally speaking, it is always much more efficient to follow a detailed, verfied process with step by step instructions to "avoid" the issues, than starting with a "try-and-see" mode and then try to fix the issues.
+Generally speaking, it is always much more efficient to follow a detailed, verified process with step-by-step instructions to avoid the issues, than starting with a try-and-see mode and then try to fix the issues.

-Currently, TF cluster has been widely integrated with many majority deployment systems and platforms.
-Therefore depending on your envrionment there can be totally different ways of installing contrail system.
+Currently, the TF cluster has been widely integrated with many majority deployment systems and platforms.
+Therefore, depending on your environment, there can be totally different ways of installing the Contrail system.
 Here is a incomplete list of currently supported installation methods:

 Installing Contrail with OpenStack and Kolla Ansible